All told, we sunk $ 58,000 into the cottage renovation once we got it solely into our possession.

 This is what the upstairs looks like now.
 Kids love the openness, but its not exactly conducive to privacy.

 We also laid down new hardwood floors throughout the main floor.
 I ended up getting the product for free because the company shipped two different tones of floor planks.
 It ended up looking nice enough that it feels like we opted for this on purpose.
 Score!
 New floors up and down plus painting, Total Cost: $ 7,600.

 We did a total renovation (tear out) of the main bathroom.
 We opted for a tiled shower.
 This upgrade cost so much it inspired me to do some later work in the kitchen by myself.

 We put in a microwave above the oven and painted the cabinets.
 We changed the hardware and installed a new sink.
 Lastly, a new counter tops and a new back splash.
 I ended up doing most of the renovation work in the kitchen myself.
 It worked out to getting a new kitchen for $3,000.

 Great idea to tear out the cabinets above the sink.
 Now, doing the dishes isn’t so bad because you can look at the lake while you work.

 The kitchen went from That, to This;

 Outside, we replaced all the windows, patio furniture, and put up all new vinyl siding.
 Total cost $ 19,000.

 Now outside looks like this;

-Lastly, we replaced all the beds, bedding, and most of the furniture, but now, after the renovation, the cottage is on cruise control.
+Lastly, we replaced all the beds, bedding, and most of the furniture.
+Now, after the renovation, the cottage is on cruise control.
 It is being booked steadily, people love staying there and we have a few more upgrades up our sleeves.